qualdevcsteam/ai-blog-tldr-chatgpt/README.md

 ### 3. Get OpenAI API Key
 - Visit: https://platform.openai.com/api-keys
-- Sign in or create account
+- Sign in or create an account
 - Click "Create new secret key"
 - Copy the key (starts with `sk-`)